UTS-eResearch/data_directory_cataloger/USAGE.md

 # Detailed Usage

 This covers some details on how you would use the Data Directory Cataloger to manage a collection of data directories.
 In this example I'm using my `hpc_examples` directory.
-This contains examples for a High Performanmce Computer cluster.
+This contains example scripts for a High Performance Computer cluster.

 ## Other Metadata Fields One Could Use

 * Maintainer:
 * Provenance: Downloaded from xxx on 2020.01.01
 * RDMP link:
 * Data retention and disposal:
 * Minimum retention period: